 Ancient Greece is considered by historians as one of the landmarks in the foundation of western civilization.
 Their culture and nature had a great impact on the forthcoming Roman Empire and other parts of Europe, particularly in the fields of politics, language, philosophy, arts, and education.
 The Renaissance of Western Europe also drew inspiration from Ancient Greece.
 The geographical limits of Ancient Greece spread far beyond present Greece, into Cyprus and the Aegean islands, Anatolia, Sicily, and the southern parts of Italy.
 Some scattered Greek settlements were also found in the areas of the Colchis coast, Thrace, Egypt, Illyria, Taurica, and the northeast parts of the Iberian peninsula.
 Ancient Greek borders extended to wherever the Hellenic cultures were prevalent.
 The answers to the questions of the Ancient Greek population have been periodically revisited.
 Estimates have suggested that Sparta and Athens were highly populated cities.
 They were policing jobs.
 People used to come to these cities to find work.
 There were quite many who migrated to these cities.

 Ancient Greek Population

-Spartans ruling capacity when it was in power is unquestionable.
-They had a positive as well as a negative impact on the ancient Greek population.
+Sparta’s ruling capacity when it was in power is unquestionable.
+They had a positive as well as a negative impact on the Ancient Greek population.
 After conquering Greece, they formed the city Sparta and bestowed it the status of the capital city.

 Looking at the ancient Greek population of Sparta: